Adham-Hassan-FT/IMaint_lite/README.md

 IMaint Lite is built using a modern technology stack:

 - **Frontend**:
-  - React with TypeScript
+  - React Native with TypeScript for cross-platform mobile development
-  - TailwindCSS for styling
+  - TailwindCSS for styling with React Native support
-  - shadcn/ui component library
+  - Custom UI component library based on shadcn/ui principles
   - React Query for data fetching
   - React Hook Form for form handling
-  - Wouter for routing
+  - React Navigation for routing and navigation

 - **Backend**:
   - Node.js with Express